Enhanced sampling methods for molecular dynamics simulations: Free energy estimators

-Indeed, convergence of probability distributions is slow because the samples extracted from molecular dynamics simulations are correlated.
-By taking into account the conditional probability distribution (probability of an event happening given previous history), the statistical dependency of the MD trajectory is taken into account~\cite{No2007,Zhu2011,Rosta2014}.
-Note that free energy estimated directly from population ratios will be biased if too few transitions have been observed between states~\cite{No2009}.

-If one is considering a simulation that allows transitions between two thermodynamic states $i$ and $j$, such as in an expanded ensemble simulation, then this implies the average of the transition probabilities between states is equal to the ratio of the partition functions between the states of interest \cite{deOliveira:EPJB:1998,Wang:JoSP:2002,escobedo_transition_2006}.
+If one is considering a simulation that allows transitions between two states $i$ and $j$, then this implies the average of the transition probabilities between states is equal to the ratio of the partition functions between the states of interest \cite{deOliveira:EPJB:1998,Wang:JoSP:2002,escobedo_transition_2006}.
 Specifically:

 where $P_{i\rightarrow j}(x)$ is the probability of accepting a move from state $i$ to state $j$ proposed from configuration $\vx$.
-For simplicity we assume that the probability of moves proposed in from $i$ to $j$ is equal to the probability of transition from $j$ to $i$; more general transitions can also be included~\cite{escobedo_transition_2006}.
+For simplicity we assume that the probability of moves proposed from $i$ to $j$ is equal to the probability of transition from $j$ to $i$; more general transitions can also be included~\cite{escobedo_transition_2006}.
 We can construct a matrix of all possible transitions between any pair of states; hence we can call this a transition count matrix or \textit{transition matrix}.

 Typically, this averaging is carried out over the transitions that were actually observed.
-However, this average can be performed over transitions \emph{that were not actually performed}.
-If one calculates the probability that the transition would occur even when a move is not made, it can be included in the average as well.
+However, this average can be calculations over transitions \emph{that were not actually performed}.
+If one counts only whether a move is made or not, one averages a number of either 0's or 1's.
+However, in any method that that makes transitions between states, we need to calculate the probability that the transition would occur to decide whether we move or not, as in the \hyperlink{ref:MetropolisMonteCarlo} {Metropolis Monte Carlo} algorithm (Eq.~\ref{eq:bal}).
+This probability can be calculated and used in averaging even if the moves are not made.

-One can even compute this average of transition probability distributions using a different type of probability distributions than one actually uses to carry out steps between ensembles.
-For example, one can show that the Metropolis criterion $(\mathrm{min} \{1,e^{-u_j+u_i})\})$ is more efficient to use as a move between two states but the Barker criteria $\left(\frac{e^{-u_j}}{e^{u_j}+e^{u_i}}\right)$ is more efficient to calculate free energies~\citep{Liu:Biometrika:1996}.
+Interestingly, one can even compute this average of transition probability \hyperlink{ref:Distribution} {distributions} using a different transition probability formula than the one actually uses to carry out jumps between states.
+For example, one can show that the \hyperlink{ref:MetropolisMonteCarlo} {Metropolis Monte Carlo} criterion $(\mathrm{min} \{1,e^{-u_j+u_i})\})$ is more efficient to use to decide whether or not to move between two states, but the Barker criterion $\left(\frac{e^{-u_j}}{e^{u_j}+e^{u_i}}\right)$ is more efficient to average in order to calculate free energies~\citep{Liu:Biometrika:1996}.